China's SHEIN set to raise $2 bln, eyes US IPO later this year -sources

 It has started manufacturing in Turkey and will open a large facility in Poland as part of its European expansion plan, they added.

-(Reporting by Kane Wu and Julie Zhu in Hong Kong, Scott Murdoch in Sydney, and Fanny Potkin in Singapore; Additional reporting by Chen Lin and Summer Zhen; Editing by Edwina Gibbs)
+(Reporting by Kane Wu and Julie Zhu in Hong Kong, Scott Murdoch in Sydney, and Fanny Potkin in Singapore; Additional reporting by Chen Lin and Summer Zhen; Editing by Edwina Gibbs and Mark Potter)

 ((kane.wu@thomsonreuters.com; +85228436590; Reuters Messaging: kane.wu.thomsonreuters.com@reuters.net))